• Skip to primary navigation

 How to Make Chocolate Chip Scones From Scratch

 Scones may look hard to make, but they're not!
-Here are the step-by-step instructions for how to make chocolate chip scones.
+Here are the step-by-step instructions for how to make gluten free chocolate chip scones.

-First, preheat your oven to 375 degrees F.
+1. First, preheat your oven to 375 degrees F. Line a baking sheet with parchment paper.

-Place the scones in the oven and bake at 375 degrees F for 12 minutes.
-They should be golden brown around the edges and firm to the touch.
+1. Separate each triangular section of dough.
+Then place the scones in the oven and bake at 375 degrees F for 12 minutes.

 baked-paleo-scones

-These scones are great for breakfast or dessert.
-They do taste best eaten just after being baked, but you can store them in the fridge to save for later.
-For long term storage, keep them in the freezer and reheat in the microwave or oven before eating.
+These scones are best eaten just after being baked, but you can store them in the fridge to save for later.
+Place them in an airtight container and keep in the fridge for up to 5 days.
+For long term storage, place them in an airtight baggie and store in the freezer up to one month.

 Print